Michelle Cooper (bowls)

-Michelle Cooper is a Scottish international bowls player who won a gold medal at the 2012 World Outdoor Bowls Championship.
+Michelle Cooper (born 8 June 1986) is a Scottish international bowls player who won a gold medal at the 2012 World Outdoor Bowls Championship.
 Cooper won the World U25 Mixed Pairs Championship at Gedling Indoor Bowling Club in Nottingham in 2010.

 Personal life

 Cooper is from Kilwinning in North Ayrshire.
 Her parents are Alexander and Maureen.

 In November 2016, Cooper was jailed for 8 months after admitting to stealing £61,000 from her parents' bank account because of a gambling addiction.